Bureau of Adult Education

 - to support individuals in identifying and achieving their potential academic and/or career goals, and

 - to assist students to become active participants in their communities.

 For Adult Learners

-Free classes to improve basic skills in reading, writing, and math or to learn English.
-All locations also offer tutoring services and career counseling.
+Free classes to improve basic skills in reading, writing and math.

 For Adult Educators

 The Bureau of Adult Education (BAE) at the New Hampshire Department of Education leverages Workforce Innovation and Opportunity Act (WIOA) federal funding and state adult education funds to award grants to New Hampshire adult education eligible subrecipients based on their responses to requests for applications.

 - 2021-2022 Adult Education – Expanded Adult Diploma Program Credit Options Discretionary Grant